H-isaac23/Youtube-Streams-Liker/README.md

 UCD8HOxPs4Xvsm8H0ZxXGiBw - Mel
 UC1CfXB_kRs3C-zaeTG3oGyg - Haato
 ```

+-You also need to login into Google using the regular firefox browser.
+Simply open firefox after installing, login to google, and just make sure you don't log out.

 ### 0. Installation
 Install this library in a virtualenv using pip. [virtualenv](https://virtualenv.pypa.io/en/latest/) is a tool to create isolated Python environments.
 The basic problem it addresses is one of dependencies and versions, and indirectly permissions.